SimplexCC/sell-docs/source/includes/_get-dst-crypto-addr.md

 # get-dst-crypto-addr #

-A query from Simplex to you, asking where you would like your crypto currencies to be sent.
+A query from Simplex to you, asking where you would like your crypto currencies sent to.

 If you are the entity:
  * Representing the end-user in a BuyCrypto  transaction (a aallet application, an exchange, etc.), OR